Asim Arun

-Asim Arun (born 3 October 1970; sometimes spelt Aseem Arun) is an Indian politician and resigned 1994 Batch Indian Police Service officer.
-Arun is the member of Uttar Pradesh Legislative Assembly from Kannauj Sadar since March 2022.
+Asim Arun (born 3 October 1970; sometimes spelt Aseem Arun) is an Indian politician and retired 1994 Batch Indian Police Service officer who is currently serving as the member of Uttar Pradesh Legislative Assembly from Kannauj Sadar since March 2022.
 He is a member of Bharatiya Janata Party.
-He is a Minister of State (Independent Charge) Social welfare in Second Yogi Adityanath ministry.
+He is a Minister of State (Independent Charge) Social welfare & SC/ST Welfare in Second Yogi Adityanath ministry.

-Early Life &Education
+Early life and education

 Asim Arun was born on 3 October 1970 in Budaun, Uttar Pradesh.
 His family has its roots in the village Khair Nagar, Tirwa, Kannauj, Uttar Pradesh.
 His hometown is Lucknow, Uttar Pradesh.
 Asim completed his class 12 from St. Francis' College, Lucknow, in 1988.
 He then attended St. Stephen’s College, Delhi, from 1988 to 1991 to pursue a Bachelor of Science (B. Sc.).
 Thereafter, he cleared the Civil Services Examination and opted for the Indian Police Service.
 He joined the Indian Police Service in 1994, and later, obtained an MA in Public Policy from the University of British Columbia, Canada (2014-2016).
 He was good at extra-curricular activities in his college days and was a part of the Shakespeare Society of his college (St. Stephen’s College, Delhi).

-Police Service
+Police service

-Selected to the elite Indian Police Service in 1994, he served as District Police Chief in Agra, Aligarh, Gorakhpur, etc.
+Selected to the elite Indian Police Service in 1994, he served as District Police Chief in Agra, Aligarh, Hathras, Gorakhpur, etc.

 His last posting was as Commissioner of Police, Kanpur Nagar.

 The first IPS officer to volunteer and successfully complete the NSG's Black Cat Commando Course, he was chosen to Head the Close Protection Team (AIG CPT) of Special Protection Group for the then Prime Minister, Dr. Manmohan Singh (2004–08).